PTUA logo

 Myth: Roads and public transport complement each other - they don't compete

 Fact: Roads and public transport are in direct competition: each additional trip by car is one trip not taken by public transport, and vice versa.
-Likewise, investment in big new roads will only undermine public transport use, while investment in public transport can help take traffic off the roads.
+Investment in big new roads will only undermine public transport use.
+Investment in public transport can help take traffic off the roads – but only if road capacity isn’t hugely expanded at the same time.

 Public transport advocates and planners have spent a great deal of effort explaining the way in which public transport modes like trains, trams and buses work best when they are combined into a network, with modes complementing one another rather than operating as competing fiefdoms.
 Because of the 'network effects' unleashed, improvements to bus services actually lead to more patronage on trains as well, and vice versa.